ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

 fitz_c.py - This program is used to determine the z position from the localization x and y widths and a previously determined calibration curve.

+hdf5_to_bin.py - Convert a storm-analysis HDF5 file to the Insight3 binary format.

 mortensen.py - Calculate X/Y localization accuracy Cramer-Rao bound as in Mortensen, Nature Methods, 2010.